int128/kubelogin/README.md

 ### Extra scopes

-You can set extra scopes to request to the provider by `extra-scopes` in the kubeconfig.
+You can set the extra scopes to request to the provider by `extra-scopes` in the kubeconfig.

 ```sh
 kubectl config set-credentials keycloak --auth-provider-arg extra-scopes=email
 ```

-Note that kubectl does not accept multiple scopes and you need to edit the kubeconfig as like:
+Currently kubectl does not accept multiple scopes, so you need to edit the kubeconfig as like:

 ```sh
 kubectl config set-credentials keycloak --auth-provider-arg extra-scopes=SCOPES